Welcome dear friend, so lovely to have you drop by…I have some Pikelets (mini pancakes) with strawberry jam & a dollop of cream for our treat.

 Have you noticed that waiting is one of the hardest things to do & can be one of the most frustrating to go through!

-What ever the reason, we are placed in a holding pattern, one where we are constantly circling above the expected hope…this can be very challenging!
+Whatever the reason, we are placed in a holding pattern, one where we’re constantly circling above the expected hope, this can be a very challenging time!

 Did you know that there is a psychology to waiting!

 There has been a great deal of psychological research done on this very subject & most come to a similar conclusion on the behavior patterns of those waiting!

 The studies found that when people have an expected time for the outcome of what they are hoping & waiting for the following behavior patterns are observed;

 - The further away the expected time for the outcome is believed to be ~ the greater the patience exhibited!

 - The closer the expected time for the outcome ~ the less patient people become & greater the frustration experienced!